“Find someone doing what you are interested in.”

 This is a really hard question to answer, because every day is different and every location is very different.
 My advice would be for you to find someone who does the same type ministry as you feel that the Lord is calling you to do.
 They will be able to tell you a little bit about day to day life.
 Like I said though, it will still be very different.

 Editor’s Note: While different missionaries’ typical days vary a lot, you can get some ideas from reading missionary blogs.
 Some mission organizations host these on their websites.
-You can also find quite a few of them at Missionary Bloggers.
-You can get to know some missionaries and follow their lives through their newsletters, websites, and social media streams.
+This provides an opportunity to follow the daily lives of some missionaries through their newsletters, websites, and social media streams.

 Answer from Steven in Argentina, who has served with Congregational Holiness Church in Latin America.